ngothanhloc307/tailwind-css-demo/README.md

 # tailwind-css-demo
- run yarn watch in cmd to run tailwind
+ run "yarn watch" in cmd to run tailwind